pts/minilibc686/README.md

   `-mno-fp-ret-in-387` breaks the cdecl ABI, because with that doubles are returned in EDX:EAX rather than ST(0), the latter requiring an FPU.)

-The *minicc* compiler fronted is a drop-in replacement for `gcc`, `clang` or `tcc` for building ELF-32 executables for Linux i386, statically linked against minilibc686.
-If you specify the `--tcc` flag, it will use the bundled TinyCC compiler (`tools/pts-tcc`).
-Without that flag, it will use the system GCC.
-To use the system Clang, specify `--gcc=clang`.
-Please note that *minicc* is work in progress.

-For convienience, `./minicc --utcc` links against a bundled uClibc 0.9.30.1 (built for `-march=i686`) rather than minilibc686. uClibc provides more functionality and compatibility than minilibc686, but it has more overhead (i.e. the program becomes a few KiB larger).
-The full uClibc .h files are not provided, but the minilibc686 .h files work as a subset.

-An end-to-end demo for building a printf-hello-world program in NASM assembly with minilibc686, targeting Linux i386 32-bit ELF (actually i686 processors), is provided in test_demo_hello_linux.sh.
-For the build you need a Linux host system and NASM.
-NASM also does the linking with `-f bin` and the provided elf0.inc.nasm.

-An end-to-end demo for building a printf-hello-world C program with minilibc686, targeting Linux i386 32-bit ELF (actually i686 processors), is provided in *test_demo_c_hello_linux.sh*.
-For the build you need a Linux i386 or amd64 host system.
-The build script uses the bundled NASM 0.98.39 assembler and the bundled TinyCC compiler, and it also autodetects GCC, and if available, builds with GCC as well.
-Please note that using the *minicc* compiler frontend is preferred (to the shell script *test_demo_c_hello_linux.sh*) is recommended, see the command line above.

-Please note that minilibc686 is currently not ready as a general libc replacement for Linux, mostly because most of the functions haven't been written yet, and there is no good linker provided yet.
-(The linkers of GCC, Clang and TinyCC work, but they are not particularly impressive, because they add some boilerplate which cannot be disabled.)

 Design limitations:

 * No 64-bit support, it's 32-bit Intel (IA-32) only.